rdrachenberg/ryan-react-app/README.md

 </p>
 </br>

-### The purpose of this app is to display my porfolio, git experience, and full stack spp deployment capabilities.
+### The purpose of this app is to display my porfolio, git experience, and full stack app deployment capabilities.

 </br>